Official tourism website for Mourne Mountains and Ring of Gullion

 About

-What activities can you do on Tyrella Beach?
+What activities can you do at Tyrella Beach?

 Close to Tyrella beachfront accommodation can be found, ranging from caravans, bed and breakfasts and self catering accommodation.
 For assistance with short breaks or holidays to the area, please visit our accommodation section.

-Facilities including a beach centre with visitor information, toilets on site, wheelchair access and life guards on duty during the summer season.
-Special disabled parking on the beach can be arranged on request.
+Facilities include visitor information and toilets on site, wheelchair access and lifeguards on duty during the summer season.
+Dedicated disabled parking on the beach can be arranged (on request).

 Are Dogs allowed on Tyrella Beach?